 So I’ve gotten used to staggering my produce throughout that time, eating the leafier and less long lasting produce first, with the hardier veggies like these making up meals towards the end of that two week period.

 The real hero of this black pepper chicken & broccoli, though, is the sauce.
-It’s slightly sweet, balanced with the gentle heat of ginger and black pepper, salty-savory from the coconut aminos & fish sauce, then finally balanced with a kiss of vinegar & fresh lime juice.
+It’s slightly sweet, balanced with the gentle heat of ginger and black pepper, salty-savory from the coconut aminos & gluten free fish sauce, then finally balanced with a kiss of vinegar & fresh lime juice.

 The potato starch helps take the place of the traditional corn starch usually used in this kind of stir fry sauce so that it coats the chicken and vegetables lightly.
 You can leave it out and just reduce the sauce a little longer, or swap it out for something like arrowroot starch if you like.